10+ Fundamental Tips for Landing Page Optimization

 You are asking your visitors to trust you so it is good practice to outline the benefits.
 Add a section where you clearly state why your service or product is the right one for them.
 Organize the benefits in way that your visitors will quickly understand the value of your offer.

 You must appear authentic and trustworthy not only in your offer but also in your visual content.
 If you can afford it, forget stock images as they seem artificial.
 Supporting your offer with relevant and genuine visual content will make it even more appealing to the visitors.
 There are number of websites with free authentic images that you may use if you don’t have the additional budget for hiring professional graphic designer or photographer.

 Generic copy on your CTAs can leave visitors indifferent and not willing to act.
 Try being creative in button copy and it will pay off.
 Personalizing texts is your chance to make visitors engaged.

 Most landing pages have a form of some sort.
 Some require visitors to fill in their email address, others ask for names, credit card, email address etc. In case of asking for more than just an email in your form, try to keep form as short as possible.
 Do not ask for unnecessary information.
 Also, make sure that you optimize longer forms for ease of use.
 Position fields one after another as the inline fields distract the users and make them nervous.

 Make them responsive

 I will keep saying that without being tired of repeating it.
 Do make your pages responsive.
 And it doesn’t mean using Bootstrap or Foundation so content looks OK on mobile phones or tablets.
-Even more, think about how your page look at small devices.
-You may want to scrap some of the content that is present on desktop version of your page or redesign other to look good on smartphones.
+Even more, think about how your page looks at small devices.
+You may want to scrap some of the content that is present on desktop version of your page or redesign other to look different on smartphones for example.
 You need to optimize your pages for conversions even on handheld devices.